10 Bridges to GIS software

 10.3 SAGA

-We will use Rsagacmd in this section to delineate areas with similar values of the normalized difference vegetation index (NDVI) of the Mongón study area in Peru from the 22nd of September 2000 (Figure 10.4, left panel) by using a seeded region growing algorithm from SAGA.65
+We will use Rsagacmd in this section to delineate areas with similar values of the normalized difference vegetation index (NDVI) of the Mongón study area in Peru from September in the year 2000 (Figure 10.4, left panel) by using a seeded region growing algorithm from SAGA.64

 ndvi = rast(system.file("raster/ndvi.tif", package = "spDataLarge"))

-• It dynamically66 creates a new object that contains links to all valid SAGA libraries and tools
+- It dynamically65 creates a new object that contains links to all valid SAGA libraries and tools

 The seeded region growing algorithm works in two main steps (Adams and Bischof 1994; Böhner, Selige, and Ringeler 2006).
 First, initial cells (“seeds”) are generated by finding the cells with the smallest variance in local windows of a specified size.
 Second, the region growing algorithm is used to merge neighboring pixels of the seeds to create homogeneous areas.